dadansumardani/dadansumardani/README.md

 - 👋 Hi, I’m @dadansumardani
-- 👀 I’m interested in Virtual Reality & Augmented Reality
+- 👀 I’m interested in Virtual Reality & Augmented Reality, as well as Generative AI
-- 🌱 I’m currently learning Virtual Reality
+- 🌱 I’m currently learning Virtual Reality and GenAI
-- 💞️ I’m looking to collaborate on Research
+- 💞️ I’m looking for any collaboration on Educational Research
-- 📫 How to reach me, you can email me in dansu.sumardani@gmail.com
+- 📫 How to reach me? you can email me at dansu.sumardani@gmail.com
 - 👀 More Information https://www.dadansumardani.com

 <!---